qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/transformation8.png#thumbnail)

 ## Testing a Transformation
-Transformations can be tested individually, or all at once, before they are applied.
+Transformations can be tested individually, or all at once before they are applied.
 This is very much recommended, as it will let you verify that all of your transformations are working as expected.

 In order to test a transformation, you can either use the shortcut **Test Transformation** link on the top right corner of the transformation panel or go to the **Testing** tab of the Transformations dialog.
 Both methods take you to the **Testing** tab, with the slight difference that the shortcut method pre-selects the transformation in the panel, while you have to first select a transformation, in the other method.